 bio //

-Tenor Bernard Holcomb stands as a distinguished figure in the realm of opera, celebrated for his "delicate and flexible" voice (OperaWire) and the "appealing sweetness and clarity" that characterize his tone (New York Times).
-Hailed by Katy Walsh of Chicago Theater Beat as a beacon at Lyric Opera of Chicago, Holcomb's artistry evokes the essence of opera's enchantment.
+Tenor Bernard Holcomb has “already made a name for himself in the world of opera” with his “delicate and flexible” voice (OperaWire) and the “appealing sweetness and clarity [of] his tone” (The New York Times).
+Katy Walsh of Chicago Theater Beat said it best: “Although everyone [at Lyric Opera of Chicago] can sing, Holcomb reminds us why we come to the Lyric.”

-A winner of the Metropolitan Opera National Council Auditions (Michigan District), Bernard's musical journey originates from Detroit, and he holds a Master of Music degree from the University of Michigan and a Bachelor of Music degree from the Eastman School of Music.
+A winner of the Metropolitan Opera Laffont Competition (Michigan District), the Detroit native currently residing in NYC has earned a Master of Music degree from the University of Michigan and a Bachelor of Music degree from the Eastman School of Music.

 mentions //